Road trip Atlantic Road (Atlanterhavsvegen) in Norway 🇳🇴

 The Atlantic Road is a unique road that takes you along the coast and across the water to various islands.
 The road was built because the fishing industry in Averøy needed good roads for the trade and export of fish.
 To the delight of the residents, construction of the road started in 1983.
 Construction took no less than 6 years, because the builders had to deal with 12 hurricanes.
 The road was opened in 1989 and has grown into a world famous route over the years.

 The road trip Atlantic Road is known worldwide because of the way the road was built.
 The road follows the coastline and the shape of the islands.
 The road literally takes you to the Norwegian sea.
-The Atlanterhavsvegen is mainly known for the 8 bridges, which are located one after the other on a stretch of more than 8 kilometers.
+The Atlanterhavsvegen is mainly known for the 8 bridges, which are located one after the other on a stretch of more than 5 miles (8 kilometers).
 On the way you drive over the Vevangtraumen Bridge, Hulvågen Bridges (consisting of 3 bridges), Storseisund Bridge, Geitøysundet Bridge, Store Lauvøysund Bridge and Lille Lauvøysund Bridge.

 The Storseisund Bridge is the best-known and highest bridge of the Atlantic Road tourist route.
 The bridge is 23 meters high and forms a bend in the Atlantic Road.
 With a length of 260 meters it is also the longest bridge in road 64.
 The Hulvågen bridges are 33 meters longer, but consist of 3 bridges.